 Last edited by jsharris1229.
 Register to edit

 None of the other three answers provide any indication of how close the antenna will be to the power line if it falls.
-Note that this is the minumum and should only be used when necessary.
+Note that this is the minimum and should only be used when necessary.
 It is better to create more distance than the 10 foot minimum whenever practical.

-Last edited by joseph farkas.
+Last edited by orangutan01923.
 Register to edit

 Obviously, the tower must be grounded.
 Clearly, the important safety precaution is to not climb the tower unless fully retracted.
 Climbing the tower requires that your hands and feet are placed between the parts of the tower that slide adjacent to each other.
 You can think of the tower as a possible guillotine that can severely injure and even remove body parts that are in the way if it accidently slips.
 Even when retracted, it is a good idea to block the tower to prevent the sections from moving.